Sheersh123/Terraform/README.md

 }
 ```

-Modules should:
-- Have clear inputs (variables) and outputs
+Best practices:
-- Be small and single-responsibility
+- Keep modules small and focused (single responsibility)
+- Use explicit variable names and sensible defaults
+- Provide example usage and tests where practical
-- Include an example and README in the module folder
+- Pin provider versions in module `required_providers` if needed

 ### Working with environments
-Use `envs/<name>/` directories to maintain environment-specific configuration and tfvars:
+Use `envs/<name>/` for environment-specific configuration:
+- envs/dev/
-- envs/dev/main.tf
+  - main.tf
-- envs/dev/variables.tf
+  - variables.tf
-- envs/dev/dev.tfvars
+  - dev.tfvars

-Prefer remote state (e.g., S3 + DynamoDB for AWS) and lock state to avoid concurrent changes:
+Recommended patterns:
+- Keep environment-specific values in `*.tfvars`
+- Use remote state backends per environment
+- Use workspaces if you prefer a workspace-based workflow, but directory-per-environment is usually clearer for teams

+## Remote state example
+Example S3 backend (AWS):
 ```hcl
 terraform {
   backend "s3" {